jfjlaros/simpleRPC/README.rst

 - Support for PROGMEM_'s ``F()`` macro to reduce memory footprint.
 - Support for compound data structures like Tuples, Objects (nested Tuples), Vectors and arbitrary combinations of these.
-- Support for different types of I/O interfaces via plugins.
+- Support for different types of I/O interfaces via plugins, e.g.,

+  - Hardware serial.
+  - Software serial (untested).
+  - Wire (untested).
+  - Ethernet (untested).

+- Support for using multiple interfaces at the same time.

 The Arduino library is independent of any host implementation, we provide a Python API client_ library as a reference implementation.